ThinkR-open/isc-proposal/proposal_neo4j.md

-Neo4J has become in the recent years one of the most used graph database, adopted by companies like Airbnb, Microsoft, IBM, Orange, and many others.
+Neo4J has become in the recent years one of the most used graph database, adopted by companies like Airbnb, Microsoft, IBM, Orange, and others.
 Coincidently enough, these companies also use R in their data science teams.
+Neo4J is also used in academia, e.g. for Life Sciences & Healthcare (1), Computer Science(2), and many others.

-According to DB-Engines.com, Neo4J is the most popular Graph DataBase Management System (1) (Graph DBMS), and it’s been the case since 2012.
-Neo4J ranks 22 on the list of all DBMS (2).
-A recent Stack Overflow survey ranks Neo4J 17th in the list of the most popular DBMS (3) (taking into account all systems), but in this top, Neo4J stays first if we only consider Graph DBMS.
+According to DB-Engines.com, Neo4J is the most popular Graph DBMS (3), and it’s been the case since 2012.
+Neo4J ranks 22 on the list of all DBMS (4).
+A recent Stack Overflow survey ranks Neo4J 17th in the list of the most popular DBMS (5) (taking into account all systems), but in this top, Neo4J stays first if we only consider Graph DBMS.

 ### About Graph DBMS

-Neo4J is a graph database management system.
+As we just said, Neo4J is a Graph DBMS.
 In classical relational databases, relationships are created at query time through join-like operations.
 In contrast, a graph database is a data platform that natively stores data as nodes and relationships (to embrace Neo4J